-When I was in college, it was the birds that caught my attention.
+When I was in college, the birds caught my attention.
 One summer, I was back home and my dad mentioned the fact that the Baltimore Orioles had made a nest in the huge shagbark hickory tree by the driveway again.
 Then, he mentioned the finches that were already looking for seeds in the flower beds and the black and white bird with the red patch on the wing that he hadn’t seen in years was at the feeder that morning.
 This got me curious about how many birds could be seen right in our yard.

 That next day, I bought a Petersen’s Field Guide To Birds Of Eastern North America.
 (That started my obsession with field guides!)
 I decided that I would watch the feeders in the yard and write down what birds I observed.

-I started by just watching the feeders from the window a couple times a day, so I wouldn’t scare the birds.
+I started by just watching the bird feeders from the window a couple times a day so I wouldn’t scare the birds.
 Then, I noticed that many of them birds would visit the feeders if we were outside, just not too close.
 I was surprised by the number of different types of birds I saw in just the first two weeks.
 Some types were regulars and every one in a while, a new visitor would appear.

 As I sat in the yard one day watching the feeders, I started to notice birds in surrounding trees and grass that didn’t visit the feeders.
 I wondered what other birds were on our property, but stayed away from the feeders and the open area around them.

 I began to visit the woods behind the house, the shore of the lake, and the farm fields surrounding us.
 I sat, observed, and recorded.
 At the end of the summer, I had identified over 40 different types of birds on our 15 acres of property.
 I was hooked on birding.